Everything You Wanted to Know about Down Under Visa

 My wife Mila does.
 (I speak enough to get myself into trouble, and that’s about it).
 So basically, yes we do.
 Please read this: http://www.downundervisa.com.au/2015/02/19/down-under-visas-valuable-resource/

-Our main office is in Muntinlupa/Alabang (Manila).
+Our main office is in Dasmarinas in Cavite, (which is about 45 minutes form the Manila airport).
 In most cases we don’t need to see clients at all.
-In this electronic age, we can do everything we need via email, phone, fax and couriers.
+In this electronic age, we can do everything we need via email and couriers.
 We have clients from all over the world, and many successful visa applications from people we’ve never physically met.
-If you need a face-to-face, provided we are in the correct place (or country) at the time, we can always make arrangements.
-And we are VERY quick to return emails and phonecalls!
+If you need a face-to-face, provided we are in the correct place at the time, we can always make arrangements.
+And we are VERY quick to return emails!

 If only it were that easy!
 In some cases?
 Yes.
 But for the average Filipino it’s very hard to get a Visitor Visa.
 Please read this BLOG as it’s explained in great detail.